-The big advantages of isolated patch-clamp recording (whether inside-out or outside-out) over cell-attached recording is that it provides the experimenter the ability to know precisely the transmembrane voltage, ion gradients and drug concentrations.
+The big advantages of isolated patch-clamp recording over cell-attached recording is that it provides the ability to know precisely the transmembrane voltage, ion gradients and drug concentrations.
 While conditions on the pipette side of the membrane are usually held static, the conditions on the bath side of the pipette may be dynamically controlled as a way to study the regulation of P(open).
-As such, these patch-clamp configurations are ideal for the study of ligand-dependent channel activation.
+These patch-clamp configurations are ideal for the study of ligand-dependent channel activation.
 If ligands are applied slowly or have stationary effects once applied, data acquisition from these patch-clamp configurations can be treated the same as data acquisition from cell-attached patches.

-However, the real strength of these recording modes comes from the ability to coordinate acquisition with solution changes made by an electronic valve controller or a piezo-electric switching device.
-This way, each patch can be used to establish both the control and the experimental response, as well as being used to follow non-stationary activity from the moment that a solution change is made.
+The real strength of these recording modes comes from the ability to coordinate acquisition with solution changes made by an electronic valve controller or a piezo-electric switching device.
+Each patch can be used to establish both the control and the experimental response, as well as being used to follow non-stationary activity from the moment that a solution change is made.

-To accomplish this, either the data acquisition should be controlled by the drug application system (DAS), or the drug application should be controlled from Clampex Software.
-In order to coordinate a single run of acquisition with the use of a DAS, a signal from the DAS can be sent either to the Trigger source > Digitizer START Input or to an acquisition channel.
-If a signal from the DAS is sent to the Digitizer START Input, then the Digitizer START Input must be appropriately configured in the Edit Protocol dialog Trigger tab.
-Once a start signal is received, acquisition continues until the Stop button is clicked, a preset duration is achieved, or the disk space limitation is reached.
+To accomplish this, either the data acquisition should be controlled by the drug application system (DAS), or the drug application should be controlled from the Clampex Software.
+In order to coordinate a single run of acquisition with the use of a DAS, a signal from the DAS can be sent either to the Trigger Source > Digitizer START Input or to an acquisition channel.
+If a signal from the DAS is sent to the Digitizer START Input, then the Digitizer START Input must be appropriately configured in the Edit Protocol dialog on the Trigger tab.
+Once a start signal is received, acquisition continues until you click Stop, a preset duration is achieved, or the disk space limitation is reached.
 The disadvantage to this approach is that no pretrigger data are acquired.

 The alternative approach is to feed the signal from the DAS into one of the Analog IN channels configured as a trigger for variable-length event-driven acquisition.
 In this configuration, a pretrigger interval can be set.
-The system can then be armed by clicking the Record button.
+The system can then be armed by clicking Record.
 Data are not written to disk until a signal is received from the DAS.
-Acquisition can be terminated by the Stop button, a preset duration, disk space limitation, or by the return of the DAS signal to a value below the trigger level.
+Acquisition can be terminated by clicking Stop, a preset duration, disk space limitation, or by the return of the DAS signal to a value below the trigger level.

-A DAS may also be controlled in real time with either an Analog OUT or Digital OUT channel of the Digidata digitizer.
-In this case, the gap-free recording mode of Clampex Software may be used and configured to tag automatically the changes made to the output channel that provides the voltage-step commands to the DAS.
+A DAS may be controlled in real time with either an Analog OUT or Digital OUT channel of the Digidata digitizer.
+In this case, the Gap-Free recording mode in the Clampex Software may be used and configured to tag the changes made to the output channel that provides the voltage-step commands to the DAS.
 While a voltage-step command may be ideal to gate the function of a valve driver, it is not a suitable input to a piezo-electric solution switcher.
 Too abrupt a change in the command voltage to a piezo-electric device causes ringing in the motion, and may even damage the piezo-electric crystal stack.
-However, it is possible to control a piezo-electric solution switcher, such as the EXFO Burleigh LSS-3000, if the digitizer's voltage step command is conditioned by a simple RC circuit.
+It is possible to control a piezo-electric solution switcher, such as the EXFO Burleigh LSS-3000, if the digitizer's voltage step command is conditioned by a simple RC circuit.

-Gap-free recording containing periods of channel activity corresponding to agonist (or other drug) applications can be prepared for analysis by opening the file into a Clampex Software Analysis window and using cursors 1 and 2 to delineate segments of interest.
-File > Save As can be used to save each segment as an .abf file for subsequent analysis in pCLAMP Software.
+Gap-Free recording that contains periods of channel activity that corresponds to agonist (or other drug) applications can be prepared for analysis by opening the file into a Clampex Software Analysis window and using cursors 1 and 2 to delineate segments of interest.
+File > Save As can be used to save each segment as a .abf file for subsequent analysis in the pCLAMP software.